 Each subject has a policy of its own, setting out how it meets the aims of the curriculum stated above, including detailed schemes of work.
 This takes account the ages, aptitudes and needs of all pupils including those with an EHC plan and promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Online curriculum documents for parents are available on request.

-There are other general whole school policies relating to the curriculum that include: Teaching and Learning Assessment Able, Gifted and Talented Learning Support (including SEN) EAL Trips and Visits PSHEE (With particular regard to the protective characteristics under the Equality Act 2010) SMSC
+There are other general whole school policies relating to the curriculum that include: Assessment Teaching and Learning ABC Learning Support (including SEN) EAL Trips and Visits PSHE (With regard to the protective characteristics under the Equality Act 2010) & SMSC

-There are a range of extra-curricular activities that can be pursued in the activities break (mid-afternoon) before and after school, or, in the case of private lessons for drama or musical instruments, during lesson time on a carousel..
+There are a range of extra-curricular activities that can be pursued in the activities break (midafternoon) before and after school, or, in the case of private lessons for drama or musical instruments, during lesson time on a carousel.
 There is a separate list of extra-curricular activities published termly which include team sports, swimming, dance, choir and various orchestral groups.